tkerby/flipperzero-firmware-wPlugins/README.md

 ---

+## Future Improvements
+- **Visual Indicator for Beacon Frame Attacks**: Implement an LED indicator on the **RTL8720DN** module to provide real-time feedback on beacon frame attacks.
+- **Customizable WiFi Scanning Parameters**: Allow users to define specific parameters for scanning WiFi access points to improve efficiency and flexibility.

+---

 ## Disclaimer
 **This project is for educational and authorized security testing only.** Unauthorized use of WiFi attacks is illegal in many jurisdictions.
 The creators are not responsible for any misuse or legal consequences arising from this project.